Fidel Castro—10 Amazing Facts About Cuba's Cigar-Loving Communist.

 So he was allowed to return to Cuba, where later that year he will marry Mirta Diaz Balart, daughter of a wealthy Cuban family.
 Neither family approved of the relationship, but finally caving in, Mirta's father gave them tens-of-thousands of dollars to pay for a three-month honeymoon in New York City.

-Though a son, "Fidelito" was born in September 1949, the couple's marriage only lasted six years, and they divorced in 1955.
+Any Fidel Castro children?
+Yes -- one son, "Fidelito" who was born in September 1949.
+But the couple's marriage only lasted six years and they divorced in 1955.
 Mirta soon moved to Spain where she stayed for most of her life.
 Fidelito, however, grew up and was educated in Cuba, eventually becoming the temporary head of Cuba's atomic energy commission.

 In 1952 Fidel began recruiting young men to join his anti-Batista group called "The Movement."
 Most of the recruits came from the poor sections of Havana, and within a year he had over 1,000 members in his secret organization.